armbrustsamuel/EuroCareBackend/README.md

 ### Run the following steps:
 - Maven clean & install

+### Create a server
-### Create a new Java Web server when running application - use as default for tests
+Create a new Java Web server when running application - use as default for tests

 ## Testing the service - change * by the following URIs:
 You can test it locally via http://localhost:8080/EuroCareBackend/rest/*